nitrictech/docs/docs/testing.md

 npm run test
 ```

-The output should be something like:
+The output should be something like this:

 ```
   Testing Hello Function